Ankur/Ankur.github.io/README.md

 # Getting Started

-In order to test the website, you can open the index.html file.
-Cheers!
+In order to test, see the instructions below.

+### `npm start`

+Runs the app in the development mode.\
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+The page will reload if you make edits.\
+You will also see any lint errors in the console.